Verona Italy is, after Venice, the biggest tourist attraction in the Veneto.

 One of the places in Verona Italy that is really worth seeing.
 Not only because I tend to like castles but also because it provides an important insight into life during the time of the Scaliger dynasty and the museum is superb.
 Read more about it here.

 Shopping in Verona is wonderful.
 Not quite as good as Turin (Italy's greatest shopping city) but still very good nonetheless.

 Try the markets if you would like quality designer items at discounted prices.
 Being the passionate shopper that I am, just ask my marito (hubby), I cannot get enough of them!

 The Verona markets move around on a daily basis.
-The best one is the one held on a Saturday at the Stadio - you really are going to love it.
+The best one is the one held on a Saturday at the stadium; you really are going to love it.
 Tourist information, or even your hotel, will be able to give you more details.

-If prices don’t worry you then visit Via Mazzini.
-In fact visit Via Mazzini, whether or not you like shopping, this is a vibrant pedestrians only street.
-If you turn right at the end of the street you get into Via Cappello of Romeo and Juliet fame.
+If prices don’t worry you, then visit Via Mazzini.
+In fact, whether or not you like shopping, Via Mazzini is a vibrant pedestrian-only street.
+If you turn right at the end of the street, you get into Via Cappello, of Romeo and Juliet fame.

 To really get the feel of life in Verona spend a few weeks or more studying Italian here.
 Most Italian language schools in Verona are excellent.

 I used to be a language teacher and I hope to soon prepare a guide to the best of these schools in Verona.
 In the meantime, should you wish to study Italian in Verona, you are welcome to contact me below for some free advice.